The Final Few Moments

 “You’ll be busy with work, you won’t have time for me,” she said.

 More than missing the atmosphere of home, Robert was lonely during the week.
 First thing every morning in the hotel he performed his workout, a regimen of old-school calisthenics and high-intensity interval training intended not only to keep up his physical condition but to help control his blood pressure and lower the volume of the tinnitus he sometimes experienced from drinking too much coffee or bearing too much stress.
-Then there was the long, grueling, workday, which might be followed by dinner with colleagues, or drinks in a bar, or the occasional club tickets to a football or hockey game.
+Then there was the long, grueling workday, which might be followed by dinner with colleagues, or drinks in a bar, or the occasional club tickets to a football or hockey game.
 But at night when he returned to the hotel and the room door closed behind him with a heavy metallic click, he felt trapped and isolated.
 He dreaded getting into that big king bed by himself.
 He stuck to one side of the mattress.
 Even though exhausted from the day, he had trouble falling asleep.
-Sometimes he would give up, get dressed again, and go out for long walks, wandering the quiet downtown streets, but that made him uneasy and at times he felt lost and fragmented.
-Other nights he stayed in bed and eventually fell asleep, but often woke after an hour or two and reached across for Sasha, the empty spot and cool sheets momentarily confusing him, and he began wondering what she was doing at that moment, and sometimes he called her right then, but not often because invariably what Sasha was doing at that hour was sleeping, and the idea of a call from her husband at two or three in the morning just so he could hear her voice had lost some of its romantic allure for her.
+Sometimes he would give up, get dressed again, and go out for walks, wandering the quiet downtown streets, but that made him uneasy and at times he felt lost and fragmented, even though the neighborhood was familiar to him.
+Other nights he stayed in bed and eventually fell asleep, but often woke after an hour or two and reached across for Sasha, the empty spot and cool sheets momentarily confusing him, and he began wondering what she was doing at that moment, and sometimes he called her right then, but not often, because invariably what Sasha was doing at that hour was sleeping, and the idea of a call from her husband at two or three in the morning just so he could hear her voice had lost some of its romantic allure.

 With Erin gone they definitely needed each other.
 That was important to Robert: that Sasha need him as much as he needed her.
 And since he couldn’t be at home right now, she would have to come to him.